Janamou/firebase-demo/README.md

 # Dart + Firebase = ♥ Demo

 Demo app for the Dart Dev Summit 2016.
+The application is written in Dart and uses the [Firebase3 library](https://github.com/Janamou/firebase3-dart/).

 ## Before running